MixedRealityToolkit/MixedRealityToolkit-Unity/docs/mrtk3-overview/test-and-deploy/overview.md

+---
+title: Test and Experience Overview
+description: Overview of how to test and experience your application on a device.
+---

 # Testing and experiencing overview

 Now that you have a Unity project with MRTK3, there are several means to test and experience your application.